alexanderkozlenko/cotopaxi/doc/index.md

   cotopaxi [command] [options]

 Commands:
-  pack <project> <package>  Creates a data package for Azure Cosmos DB deploy <package>          Deploys a data package to an Azure Cosmos DB instance
+  pack <project> <package>  Creates a package for an Azure Cosmos DB account deploy <package>          Deploys a package to an Azure Cosmos DB account
 ```

 <p />